jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 ***Do something when you don't want to.
 Repeatedly.<br>Don't ever expect it to get easier.
 You just get stronger.*** ([Tweet it](https://twitter.com/EdLatimore/status/1206588350456586240){: target="_blank" rel="noopener noreferrer"})

-Grenville Kleiser once said that *“By constant self-discipline and self-control you can develop greatness of character.”* This little-known inspirational quote sums the purpose of self-discipline.
+Grenville Kleiser once said, "*By constant self-discipline and self-control, you can develop greatness of character.”* This little-known inspirational quote sums up the purpose of self-discipline.
 You need to take on difficult things to be a great person because part of becoming great is the ability to do what needs to be done—regardless of how you feel about it.
 You don't master self-discipline.
-It's a muscle that gets stronger with repeated use and that strength is what makes you great.
+It's a muscle that gets stronger with repeated use, which makes you great.

 ---

 ***Self-discipline is the insurance policy against the failure of the fickle forces of motivation and inspiration.*** ([Tweet it](https://twitter.com/EdLatimore/status/1298020982150569984){: target="_blank" rel="noopener noreferrer"})

 You will never have what you want if you only work when you feel like it.
-People who rely on motivation and inspiration are rely on an emotion.
+People who rely on motivation and inspiration rely on emotion.
 Emotions, by their very nature, are unpredictable and unreliable.
 You must force yourself to work if you ever want to be free from the whims of motivation and inspiration.
 Jim Rohn said it best: "We must all suffer one of two things: the pain of discipline or the pain of regret.”

 ---

 ***Self-discipline and self-control determine the quality of your life more than anything else.*** ([Tweet it](https://twitter.com/EdLatimore/status/1059155306553491457){: target="_blank" rel="noopener noreferrer"})

-This is why Lou Holtz said that “Without self-discipline, success is impossible, period.”
+Lou Holtz said, “Without self-discipline, success is impossible, period.”
 You don't have to be particularly talented.
 You just have to work.
 You can have a fine life if all you do is show up on time and stay out of trouble.
 Doing those things alone will guarantee that your life is fantastic.&nbsp;

 ---